augusito/repository/README.md

 *bugs_products* stores a relationship between bugs and products.
 This implements a many-to-many relationship, because a given bug may be relevant to multiple products, and of course a given product can have multiple bugs.

-The following SQL data definition language pseudocode describes the tables in this example database.
+The following SQL data definition (MySQL) describes the tables in this example database.

 ```sql